konveyor/tackle-test-generator-cli/README.md

 substituting `/path-to-the-cli-directory` with the path to be mounted onto the container---this would be the path to the CLI directory or the directory where the app under test would be set up for test generation.
-Also, if you are using an image tagged other than `latest`, substiute the tag for `latest` in the alias command.
+Also, if you are using an image tagged other than `latest`, substitute the tag for `latest` in the alias command.

 The results of test generation or execution in the container are available in `/path-to-the-cli-directory` on the host machine.
 This also requires that the classes, the library dependencies, and the configuration file for the app